Last Updated on June 11, 2022 by Paroma

 Being a coastal town in the Bay Area means foggy mornings and evenings with warm, clear afternoons.
 Winter (November-February) is rainy and wet and it can get very foggy on the coast in Summer (June-August), not to mention the crazy crowds packing the beaches.
 Spring (March-May) and Fall (September-October) are better for visiting.

-If you are a Bay Area resident or are visiting San Francisco with some time to spare, I recommend visiting HMB during the week with your dogs (even a Friday morning helps).
+If you are a Bay Area resident or are visiting San Francisco with some time to spare, I recommend visiting HMB during the week with your dogs (even a Friday morning helps) since it qualifies as an easy Bay Area day trip.
 Weekends are always very busy with locals coming in to enjoy surfing, being beach bunnies and lapping up all the yummy seafood that this town dishes out.
 If weekends are all you’ve got, then do come in early to enjoy some alone time at the beaches.

 WHY SHOULD YOU TAKE YOUR DOGS TO HALF MOON BAY?